DanielKneipp/aws-route53-global-dns/README.md

 └── 📄 vpc.tf           -> Network config for public/private subnets
 ```

 The specifications of the service deployments are defined in `./terraform/locals.tf` and, for each region and AZ, a service is defined.
 As shown below, a public subnet is passed for the NLB, and a private one is passed for the server.
-The subnets define in which AZ the service will be deployed to.
+The subnets define in which AZ the service will be deployed.

 ```tf
 sa1 = {